Pole placement for overdetermined 2D systems: Pole placement over line bundles

 \subsection{General theory}

 In this final section, we analyze further the pole placement problem under the assumption that the vector bundles $E_{\opn{in}}$ and $E_{\opn{out}}$ are vector bundles of rank $1$, that is, line bundles.
 In this case, we will show below precisely how the geometry of the compact Riemann surface $X$ dictates the solution of the pole placement problem.
+We further remark that many of the results of this section can be generalized to higher dimensional vector bundles, using the theory of matrix zero-pole divisors (see \cite{BCV2,BCV16,Ty,We}).
+For simplicity, we will however restrict ourselves to the line bundle case.

-\begin{fact} Recall that we assumed that the polynomials $p_{\opn{in}}(\lambda_1,\lambda_2)$ and $p_{\opn{out}}(\lambda_1,\lambda_2)$ are given by
+\begin{fact} Recall that we assumed that the polynomials $\mathbf{p}_{0}(\lambda_1,\lambda_2)$ and $\mathbf{p}_{0*}(\lambda_1,\lambda_2)$ are given by

-for some irreducible polynomials $p_1, p_2$ and some $r, s\ge 1$.
+for some irreducible polynomials $\mathbf{f}_0, \mathbf{f}_{0*}$ and some $r, s\ge 1$.
 We shall now make the additional assumption (that holds generically) that $r = s =1$.
 This implies that $E_{\opn{in}}$ and $E_{\opn{out}}$ are line bundles over $X$, so that the directional information of pole and zero data degenerate.
 In other words, under these assumptions, $\opn{LP}( S_{\OpenLoop} )$ and $\opn{LZ}( S_{\OpenLoop} )$ are ordinary effective divisors on $X$. \end{fact}

 \begin{fact} For any line bundle $E$ on $X$, recall that there is a natural isomorphism

 between the $\mathbb{C}$-algebra of meromorphic bundle maps $E\to E$ and the $\mathbb{C}$-algebra of meromorphic functions on $X$. \end{fact}